DC 7904Endocrine System38 CFR § 4.119

 A 0% rating requires: Asymptomatic.
 A 100% rating requires: For six months from date of discharge following surgery.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What is the C&P exam like for Hyperparathyroidism?
+What happens at the C&P exam for Hyperparathyroidism?

 Get a Personalized Rating Analysis